polius/meteornext-docs/docs/guides/profile.md

 ![alt text](../../assets/profile/profile-mfa-key-login1.png "Profile - MFA Key Login 1")

 After detecting your security key, the login process will check if the fingerprint matches with the key that you added into your profile.
-And finally you will be logged in.
+And finally, you will be logged in.

 ![alt text](../../assets/profile/profile-mfa-key-login2.png "Profile - MFA Key Login 2")